 Thus, full face masks are not for beginners, though if you put in the time to learn how to use them, then even recreational scuba divers can use them.

-Lastly, full face mask divers must also be competent at using a regular mask and regulator in case their full face mask malfunctions or there is some other emergency underwater.
+Lastly, divers wearing a full face mask must also be competent at using a regular mask and regulator in case their full face mask malfunctions or there is some other emergency underwater.

 Since standard scuba diving masks are designed such that the nose does not share the same space as the mouth, then the nose is cut off from the regulator and therefore it has no access to fresh air.
 Thus, you can’t breathe through your nose when scuba diving except to equalize the mask.